HyagoOliveira/FluxEvaluationProject/README.md

 1. **Infinite attack when holding attack button**: fixed when improvements were made at StarterAssetsThirdPerson AnimationController on [this commit][8].
 2. **Player sometime jumps when kick attack is pressed**: fixed by removing `Random.Range` from `buttonY` property at [this commit][7].
 3. **Fix ResourcesLoad component**: although it is not a required bugfix, [this fix][9] was necessary since it prevented to build the project.

+## Other Improvements

+* Added namespace for each scripts
+* Added Assembly definition files for Runtime and Editor scripts
+* Standardized both button input names and player actions
+* Improved AnimationControler for the Player
+* Improved Player Punch and Kick animation to increase feedback responsivity
+* Added feature to Cancel jump when button is released
+* Added a SpriteAtlas on UI images to decrease draw calls
+* Added a Canvas component inside the UI Texts witch frequently changes

 ---